 Health and safety of employees are the most important obligations concerned by the Group.
-Our management team endeavors to identify, assess and eliminate possible health and safety risks existing in our operations.
-During the past year, no material work-related health and safety incidents had occurred in the Group with zero work-related death.
+The Group's management team endeavors to identify, assess and eliminate possible health and safety risks existing in the Group's operations.
+During the past three years, the Group was not aware of any material work-related health and safety incidents and no work-related fatalities in the Group.